 What do the terms on the online registers mean?

 A person who is qualified to treat diseases and other conditions that affect the teeth and gums, especially the repair and extraction of teeth and the insertion of artificial ones, that is registered with the GDC to work in the UK.
-Find out more information about dentists’ scope of practice from the related document.
+Find out more information about dentists’ scope of practice.

 A person qualified to practise certain aspects of dental care.
-The term Dental Care Professional or DCP covers a number of titles that are eligible for GDC registration.
+The term dental care professional (DCP) covers a number of titles that are eligible for GDC registration.
 Each title has its own qualifications and scope of practice.
 Titles included under the umbrella term DCP are: